The Lillywhite Sessions: Everyday

 During the tour, Matthews was introduced to producer Glen Ballard, and discussed completing the shelved Sessions.
-During the time they spent together, Matthews and Ballard wrote an entire album of new songs before the rest of the band had joined them.
+During the nine days they spent together, Matthews and Ballard wrote an entire album of new songs before the rest of the band had joined them.
 The album, which featured electric guitar by Matthews and a minimal use of the rest of the band, was released in February 2001 as Everyday.

 Internet leak

 In March 2001, Craig Knapp, the lead singer of Dave Matthews Band cover band "Ants Marching," received a CD from a friend containing the lost Lillywhite Sessions.
 He then contacted producer Steve Lillywhite via e-mail inquiring what to do with the tracks, and posted his message on the message boards at Dave Matthews Band fan site "DMBML."